Eat the rainbow

 - Sweet potatoes

-7-a-day (or more) for a range of nutrients
+5 to 7-a-day (or more) for a range of nutrients

-You’re probably well aware of the 7-a-day guideline.
+You’re probably well aware of the 5 to 7-a-day guideline.
 This is based on the fact that fruit and vegetables help to lower the risk of serious health problems such as heart disease, stroke, diabetes and obesity.

-Eating at least 7 portions of fruit and vegetables per day as part of a healthy pregnancy diet will provide many of the nutrients needed to support your own health and your baby’s development.
+Eating at least 5 to 7 portions of fruit and vegetables per day as part of a healthy pregnancy diet will provide many of the nutrients needed to support your own health and your baby’s development.

 Folate: A first trimester essential